nikitavoloboev/data/docs/virtual-reality/virtual-reality.md

 I enjoy playing [In Death: Unchained](https://www.oculus.com/experiences/quest/2334376869949242/) & [Pistol Whip](https://www.oculus.com/experiences/quest/2104963472963790/) on [Oculus Quest 2](https://www.oculus.com/quest-2/).
 Playing [Walkabout Mini Golf](https://www.oculus.com/experiences/quest/2462678267173943/) with friends is a great remote social bonding experience.

+I do hope another company with humane values takes over VR market so Meta/FB can finally go out of business.
+It's atrocious [what that company is doing](https://twitter.com/Erfan_khosravi/status/1572837240367370240) for the sake of extra business.

+Looking forward to when Apple will unveil their headset so I can start developing some apps for it.

 ## Games

 - [Lambda1VR](https://github.com/DrBeef/Lambda1VR) - Port of the Xash3D-FWGS Half Life Engine to Oculus Quest.